2021 NBA All-Star Game: Coaches

-Quin Snyder, coach of the Utah Jazz, qualified as the head coach of Team LeBron on February 15.
-Doc Rivers, coach of the Philadelphia 76ers, also qualified as the head coach of Team Durant on February 19, after their win over the Chicago Bulls.
+The two teams were coached from their team captain's respective conference.
+Quin Snyder, head coach of the Western Conference leader Utah Jazz, qualified as the head coach of Team LeBron on February 15.
+Doc Rivers, head coach of the Eastern Conference leader Philadelphia 76ers, also qualified as the head coach of Team Durant on February 19, after their win over the Chicago Bulls.

 Rosters

 As had been the case in previous years, the rosters for the All-Star Game were selected through a voting process.
 The fans could vote through the NBA website as well as through their Google account.
 The starters were chosen by the fans, media, and current NBA players.
 Fans made up 50% of the vote, and NBA players and media each comprised 25% of the vote.
 The two guards and three frontcourt players who received the highest cumulative vote totals in each conferences were named the All-Star starters and two players in each conferences with the highest votes were named team captains.
 NBA head coaches voted for the reserves for their respective conferences, none of which could be players from their own team.
 Each coach selected two guards, three frontcourt players, and two wild cards, with each selected player ranked in order of preference within each category.
 If a multi-position player was to be selected, coaches were encouraged to vote for the player at the position that was "most advantageous for the All-Star team", regardless of where the player was listed on the All-Star ballot or the position he was listed in box scores.

 The All-Star Game starters were announced on February 18, 2021.
 Bradley Beal of the Washington Wizards and Kyrie Irving of the Brooklyn Nets were named the backcourt starters in the East, earning their third and seventh all-star appearances, respectively.
 Kevin Durant of the Brooklyn Nets and Giannis Antetokounmpo of the Milwaukee Bucks were named the frontcourt starters in the East, earning their 11th and fifth all-star appearances, respectively.
 Joining in the East frontcourt was Joel Embiid of the Philadelphia 76ers, his fourth selection.